FumingPower3925/htmx-dynamic-url/README.md

 ## Testing

-If you want to run the tests yourself:
+To build the project and run the tests against both source and minified versions for supported HTMX releases:

 1. Clone the repository.
 2. Run `npm install` to install dev dependencies.
 3. Ensure Chrome/Chromium is installed and the `CHROME_PATH` environment variable is set to its executable path.
 4. Run `npm test`.
+(This runs `npm run build` first).
+You can also run tests for specific versions/builds using scripts like `npm run test:v1:src`, `npm run test:v2:min`, etc.